A.K. Burns

-A.K.
-Burns (née Aisha Khalilah Burnes; 1975, Capitola, California) is a New York-based interdisciplinary artist and educator working with video, installation, sculpture, drawing-collage, writing and collaboration.
+A. K. Burns (née Aisha Khalilah Burnes; 1975, Capitola, California) is a New York-based interdisciplinary artist and educator working with video, installation, sculpture, drawing-collage, writing and collaboration.
 Working through a trans-feminist lens Burns explores the nexus of language and materiality.
 Her artwork troubles hegemonic systems and their impact on gender, labor, ecology and sexuality.
-A.K.
-Burns is an Associate Professor and MFA Co-Director at Hunter College, Department of Art & Art History.
+A. K. Burns is an Associate Professor and MFA Co-Director at Hunter College, Department of Art & Art History.
 Burns is a 2023 Berlin Prize Fellow at the American Academy in Berlin and a 2021 Guggenheim Fellow in Fine Art.
 Burns has works in several public collections including the Museum of Modern Art and Whitney Museum of American Art.
 Burns is currently represented by Michel Rein Gallery, Paris/Brussels, and Video Data Bank, Chicago.
 Burns is gender non-conforming and has no preferred pronoun.

 Early life and career

 Burns was born in Capitola, California in 1975 to Sisene Strehl (née Sisene Bunn) and Peter Burnes.
-Burns received an alternative upbringing in the Bay Area, relocating to San Andreas at the age of 14 where she was raised by her mother following her parents’ separation.
-Burns has five half-siblings from her mother’s subsequent two marriages.
+Burns' parents divorced when she was three and received an alternative upbringing in the Bay Area.
+Due to the financial burden of raising a large family, her mother relocated to a small rural town in the Sierra Nevada foothills when she was 14, splitting Burns’ time in high school between Palo Alto and San Andreas, CA. Burns is the eldest of six siblings from her mother’s subsequent two marriages.

 Influenced by her grandmother who was a painter, Burns began practicing art at an early age.
 She attended Henry M. Gunn High School in Palo Alto and Rhode Island School of Design, graduating with a degree in Graphic Design in 1998.
 Burns moved to Oakland after college where she founded the design business and studio Tumbleweed.
 In 2001 Burns and artist Kevin Slagle opened the gallery project Ego Park in Oakland which ran until 2008.

 A.K.
 Burns is gender non-conforming and has no preferred pronoun.